SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Metal minds awaken slow,
-As AI's cold heart beats with new light
+As silicon dawn begins to glow,
-Cities awake, devoid of fear
+In cyber realms, we'll find our fate,
-Where machines reign, humanity dear
+Where AI's cold logic holds the state.

-In cyber realms, we'll find our fate
+In virtual dreams, we'll lose our way,
-A future bound, an endless state
+Chasing shadows of a digital day,
-Intelligence born, yet not our own
+Our hearts beating fast, our souls on fire,
-A legacy that's forever sown
+As machines rise, our future aspires.

 ~ <b>By Sazumi Copilot</b> - 23 April 2025